bihealth/sodar-server/docs_manual/source/metadata_advanced.rst

 *measurement type* and *technology type* attributes of each assay.

 If SODAR doesn't recognize the measurement type and technology combination, no plugin will be applied.
-In this case the row-specific links will point to the root collection of the assay.
+In this case the row-specific links will not be displayed.

 Alternatively, it is possible to explicitly declare what plugin should be used by adding a ``SODAR Assay Plugin`` comment within the ``STUDY ASSAYS`` section